vittorioromeo/quakevr/README.md

 ### SteamVR Bindings

 The first thing you should do after starting Quake VR is opening the *"Controller Bindings"* interface on SteamVR and ensure that in-game actions are mapped to the motion controllers.
+There are two action sets to bind: one for in-game actions, and one for menu control.
+See an [example video **here**](https://giant.gfycat.com/ThornyEducatedBushbaby.mp4).

 ### In-Game Configuration